Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Functions define how one variable depends on another, forming a core concept in algebra. - Which science skill involves drawing conclusions from data?
+Rationale: Functions define how one variable depends on another, forming a core concept in algebra.

 A. Memorization